 I have been writing as a hobby for decades.
 Before the ease of a computer, I wrote inside notebooks during class, as far back as elementary school.
 Teachers submitted my short stories into school contests, but I never took writing seriously beyond that even though it was something I loved to do.
 I kept many of my unfinished “books” in a container with all my school mementos.

-And I love to write romance . . .
+And I love to write romance…

-By the end of 2017 A Brush With Fame was nearly ready, four long years later, but certainly not wasted.
-These years allowed me time for: countless revisions, edits, getting the word count back down, cleaning it up, read and critiqued by many who love the same romance authors as me, more adjustments, attending monthly romance writing chapter meetings, gathering more information from editors, agents, and any guest speaker, applying all tips suggested, etc…, and deciding that self-publishing would be the best route for me.
-And it has been edited three times by three different people, and a second edition put on Amazon (2020), and four different covers.
-It was the novel to test the waters with, to tweak, try different formats, and pretty much experiment with so that things got easier by the time I had to deal with my second novel, Edge of Eighteen (summer camp love story).
+By the end of 2017, A Brush With Fame was nearly ready, four long years later, but certainly not wasted.
+Those years allowed me time for countless revisions, edits, getting the word count back down, cleaning up the text, having it read and critiqued by many who love the same romance authors as me, more adjustments, attending monthly romance writing group chapter meetings, gathering more information from editors, agents, and guest speakers, applying all tips suggested, and deciding that self-publishing would be the best route for me.
+A Brush With Fame has been edited three times by three different people, a second edition was put on Amazon (in 2020), and it’s had four different covers.
+It was the novel to test the waters, to tweak, try different formats, and pretty much experiment with so that things would be easier by the time I had to deal with my second novel, Edge of Eighteen (a summer camp love story).

-Like they say, authors should always be writing . . .
+Like they say, authors should always be writing…